rushimok73/AWS-SAA-C03-Notes/README.md

 desired point in time.
 - Restores aren't fast, think about RTO.

+### 1.10.5 RDS Encryption
+You can enable encryption for an Amazon RDS DB instance when you create it, but not after it's created.
+However, you can add encryption to an unencrypted DB instance by creating a snapshot of your DB instance, and then creating an encrypted copy of that snapshot.
+You can then restore a DB instance from the encrypted snapshot to get an encrypted copy of your original DB instance.

 ### 1.10.6.
 RDS Read-Replicas

 Kept in sync using **asynchronous replication**